Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 When to Visit Alishan

 As I mentioned above, Alishan is usually about 10 degrees colder than lower altitudes in Taiwan (see Alishan’s average monthly temperatures).
-Therefore, summers can be pleasantly warm but chilly at night, so you still need to bring proper clothing, especially for sunrise viewing.
+Therefore, in summer in Taiwan Alishan can be pleasantly warm but chilly at night, so you still need to bring proper clothing, especially for sunrise viewing.

 Like everywhere else in Taiwan, fall and spring are probably the best time to visit, but can get quite chilly at Alishan.

-If you visit Alishan in winter, you have the highest chance of seeing the “sea of clouds” phenomenon at sunrise, but it can be freezing, especially when you are standing and waiting for sunrise.
+If you visit Alishan in winter in Taiwan, especially December, January, and February, you have the highest chance of seeing the “sea of clouds” phenomenon at sunrise, but it can be freezing, especially when you are standing and waiting for sunrise.
 I quite enjoyed my winter visit but I personally love cold weather.